 In the 21st century, relationships between people of different races are widely accepted.
 However, it’s easy to forget that only 50 years ago, Richard Loving and Mildred Jeter were fighting for this right.
 Nancy Buirski, solemnly and subtly reflects on past injustice and highlights an overlooked aspect of the civil rights movement.
 Told from the perspective of the titular couple, we are personally invited to witness the impact of this event on their largely ordinary lives, making the story both relatable and immersive as a result.

 These documentaries illustrate perfectly that love provides a unique and enlightening window into the lives of human beings, pervading relationships between people from vastly differing creeds and cultures to our own.
-LoveTrue opens on 10th February in cinemas across the country.
+LoveTrue is available on DVD and on demand now.